top of page

 AWS Bedrock for serverless Intelligent Document Processing at DVSA

-Shaun Hare | Principal Developer: DVLA
+Shaun Hare | Principal Developer: DVSA

 This talk will give a practical demonstration of the work we are doing build an intelligent document processing pipeline, using AWS textract, AWS Bedrock Data Automation and AWS Bedrock for LLM Model invocation.
 It will go through the why we want to do this, the architecture we developed and the challenges and results.